azzaa29/Portfolio-projects/learning-projects/chatbot-app/README.md

 - a minimal API built with Flask (`chatbot_api.py`)

 The chatbot keeps a short conversation history and generates replies using a Seq2Seq model.
-This project was part of my learning path in ML and NLP.
+This project was developed as part of the IBM AI Developer Professional Certificate.